Attorney Detail Banner

 Tel: +1 212 849 7000 Fax: +1 212 849 7100

-From 2014 until 2017, Mr. Schapiro served as the U.S. Ambassador to the Czech Republic, having been nominated to the position by President Obama and confirmed by a unanimous United States Senate.
-He led America’s 240-person, multi-agency post in Prague and oversaw all aspects of the relationship with this important Central European NATO ally and trading partner.
-During his tenure, Mr. Schapiro advocated for and negotiated on behalf of the U.S. government and U.S. companies on a daily basis, strengthening a $6 billion trade relationship and deepening cooperation on issues such as cyber security, education, and law enforcement.
+Andy stepped away from the firm from 2014-17 to serve as the U.S. Ambassador to the Czech Republic, after being nominated by President Obama and confirmed by a unanimous Senate.
+In that position he led a 240-person multi-agency post and strengthened the US relationship with this important NATO ally and trading partner.
+During his tenure, he advocated for and negotiated on behalf of the U.S. government and U.S. companies on a daily basis, strengthening a $6 billion trade relationship and deepening cooperation on issues such as cyber security, education, and law enforcement.

 • Argued and won important appeal for Google in the U.S. Court of Appeals for the Ninth Circuit in long-running copyright dispute with company that claimed Google infringed the copyrights in thousands of images.
 The Ninth Circuit upheld a lower court’s decision not to grant a preliminary injunction against Google, and in a precedent-setting ruling reversed its longstanding rule that a plaintiff alleging copyright infringement can automatically satisfy the “irreparable harm” requirement merely by showing likelihood of success on the merits.
 (Perfect 10 v.
 Google, 9th Cir.)